 Another procedure, known as the latissimus dorsi flap procedure, moves the skin and muscle from your upper back to your chest area.
 This is usually combined with an implant and is not our preferred technique for breast reconstruction.

 For bigger flap procedures, it will take around 6 months to get back to normal activities with normal energy.

 Some private health funds offer funding access for breast reconstruction, so be sure to check with your provider.

 What can you expect after breast reconstruction surgery?

 What are the indications for breast reconstruction surgery?

-You are a good candidate if you do not have any pre-existing conditions that may prevent or prolong your healing process, such as
+The best candidates for breast reconstruction surgery do not have any pre-existing conditions that may prevent or prolong the healing process, such as:

 What are the risks and complications of breast reconstruction surgery?

 As with any surgical procedure, breast reconstruction also carries its own potential risks of bleeding, anaesthesia, infection, and wound healing problems.